syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

-3.Add a script tag inside the `&lt;Body&gt;` tag and add the following code example.
+3.Add a script tag inside the `<Body>` tag and add the following code example.

 {% highlight html %}